medavox/Skeleton-Bones/README.md

 }
 ```

-Add as a dependency in you applications build.gradle.
+Add as a dependency in your app build.gradle.

 ``` gradle
 dependencies {